Sydney-Informatics-Hub/xnat-uploader/README.md

 The subject, session and dataset are based on the metadata values are extracted in the scanning pass.
 See the Scanning section below for more details and configuration instructions.

+The upload command needs to know both the URL of the XNAT server and a project ID on the server to which the scans will be added.
+The project must already exist, and you must have the right access level to add scans to it.

+You can also configure the XNAT URL and project ID in the spreadsheet - see the screenshot below for an example.
+If you specify an XNAT server or project ID as options on the command line, these values will be used in preference to the values in the spreadsheet.

 ## Scanning